 Take Advantage of that Sweet Tech

-Opening in the spring of 2018, The Link Hotel in Tel Aviv integrates the latest technology into all aspects of the hotel experience, down to the very last detail.
+Opening in the spring of 2018, The Link by Dan Hotels in Tel Aviv integrates the latest technology into all aspects of the hotel experience, down to the very last detail.
 Using only a smartphone, guests can use the hotel’s app to check in and out of the hotel, access their room key, order food for delivery, access a virtual concierge for information about the city, order a taxi, place local telephone calls, and process all transactions such as drinks at the bar, purchasing toiletries, and laundry services.
 The hotel also integrates technology into the social experience, allowing hotel guests to introduce themselves and make plans with one another via social media before they even check in.
 The experience is not entirely without human interference, as there are jack-of-all-trades organic humans on staff who can be summoned through the app or in person for those who are willing to brave a face-to-face encounter.
 The Link Hotel is a brand new concept that clearly has a bright future in our digitized world, and it seems destined to be the ultimate hotel experience for business travelers, millennials, introverts, and those who are straight-up obsessed with tech.